On General Closure Operators and Quasi Factorization Structures: Quasi factorization structures

-where $u$ sends 0 to 1, with codomain having $\{1\}$ open; $s$ is the inclusion with codomain having $\{1\}$ open; $r$ sends 0 to 0 and 1 and 2 to 1 with codomain having indiscrete topology; and $\tau$ is the twist map.
-It is easy to see that $s$ is a section and $r$ is a retraction.
+where $u$ sends 0 to 1, with codomain having $\{1\}$ open; $s$ is the inclusion with codomain having $\{1\}$ open; $r$ sends 0 to 0 and sends 1 and 2 to 1 with codomain having indiscrete topology; and $\tau$ is the twist map.
+It is easy to see that $s$ is a section and $r$ is a split epi.
 The square has no diagonal, since otherwise if $d$ is a diagonal, then $ds=u$ and $rd=\tau$.
 It follows that $d(0)=1$ and $d(1)=0$.
 Since $d^{-1}(\{1\})=\{0\}$, $d$ is not continuous.